Healthy active living

 • Investigating the role of parks and greenspace in supporting healthy active living

-• Exploring school and play space design to optimise physical activity
+• Exploring school and play space design to optimise physical activity and wellbeing

 • Determining the role of the environment on individual food and beverage behaviours